-January 18, 2017) which sets out the requirements to be met when applying for an approval (ultimately issued at Ministerial discretion) to allow a foreign shareholding greater than 49%.
+January 18, 2017) which sets out the requirements for both non-life and life insurers to be met when applying for an approval (ultimately issued at Ministerial discretion) to allow a foreign shareholding greater than 49% to strengthen the stability of an insurer or for the insurance industry as a whole.
 These include the following: (i) demonstrating a sufficient capital adequacy ratio; (ii) having in place a business plan for promoting stability for insurance companies or the insurance industry; and (iii) establishing minimum credentials of the proposed foreign shareholder (including industry experience and financial position).
-Any approval is additionally subject to prescribed minimum capital requirements (THB1bln for non-life insurers and THB4bln for life insurers). а requirement for prior Ministerial approval for subsequent transfer of shares by the majority foreign in certain circumstances, a requirement for prior Ministerial approval for the majority foreign shareholder to have more than a single life or non-life insurance presence, and any other condition the Minister sees fit.
+Any approval is subject to prescribed additionally minimum capital requirements (THB1bln for non-life insurers and THB4bln life for insurers). requirement for prior Ministerial approval for subsequent transfer of shares by the majority foreign in certain circumstances, a requirement for prior Ministerial approval for the majority foreign shareholder to have more than a single life or non-life insurance presence, and any other condition the Minister sees fit.